donphi/MCP-Server/memory-bank/mcp-server-plan.md

 1. Clone the repository
 2. Create a `.env` file with your configuration (copy from `.env.example`)
-3. Place your Markdown and text files in the `data/` directory
+3. Place your files (Markdown, text, PDF, Word) in the `data/` directory

 ### 4.2 Running the Pipeline